 BBB with B in any subject

 Our BA in History with an Integrated Year Studying Abroad (V102) builds on the international research and teaching partnerships of the Department of History and Welsh History to offer you a unique learning experience across two different universities and national cultures during your degree studies.
 As a student on this scheme you will spend your first and second years studying History at Aberystwyth, then for your third year will enrol at one of our partner universities overseas.
 This year abroad will enable you to deepen and broaden your historical studies, study additional subjects to History should you wish, and immerse yourself in another culture for a full year.
 You will then return to Aberystwyth to complete your final year of studies, boosted by new skills, new experiences and new areas of historical expertise.

 Department of History and Welsh History: 92% student satisfaction (NSS 2017)

-95.4% of UK/EU undergraduates from the Department of History and Welsh History who graduated in 2016 were in professional level jobs or graduate level further study six months after graduating (DLHE 2017)
+95.4% of UK/EU undergraduates from Aberystwyth University who graduated in 2016 were in professional level jobs or graduate level further study six months after graduating (HESA 2017)

 Why study History with an Integrated Year Studying Abroad?

 - You will study for three years in a University that is ranked top 5 in the UK and 1st in Wales for student satisfaction (NSS, 2017) and in a History department that is the oldest in Wales.

 - You will also study for a year at a leading university in another country, developing your historical knowledge, your cultural understanding, and other valuable skills that are highly sought after by employers.

 - You will keep in touch with us during your year abroad, and have access to all our online facilities as well as those of your host university while you are away.

 - Our teaching is innovative, research-based, and designed to train you in the historical skills of interpretation, analysis and communication that are transferable to any workplace.